Kevinau38/Color-Match-amazon-q/README.md

 ## Installation

-1. Make sure you have Python 3.x installed
+1. Make sure you have Python 3.10 or More installed
 2. Install Pygame:

 ```bash